 http://krr.meraka.org.za/~aow2010/Trentelman-etal.pdf offers:

-Using this theory we can define relations such as preceded by and immediately preceded by, whereby a process p� is preceded by a process p if and only if the last temporal instant of p is earlier than the first temporal instant of p�, and a process p� is immediately preceded by a process p if and only if there exists a temporal instant which is both the first instant of p� and the last instant of p.
+Using this theory we can define relations such as preceded by and immediately preceded by, whereby a process p’ is preceded by a process p if and only if the last temporal instant of p is earlier than the first temporal instant of p’, and a process p’ is immediately preceded by a process p if and only if there exists a temporal instant which is both the first instant of p’ and the last instant of p.

 This is better in that it is clear that time instants are used, and because it more clearly expresses the intent of the relation, but needs the relations 'first temporal instant' and 'last temporal instant' are needed (process->time instant) are needed.

-Please see http://code.google.com/p/bfo/issues/detail?id=15 which discussed changing the domain/range of the relation to occurrent.

 See discussion in [16].